Mental Health Staff

 Danielle opened A Better Connection, Inc. in November 2012 with the vision to provide preventative services to individuals of all ages.
 Danielle is a Licensed Independent Clinical Social Worker and a Registered Play Therapist.
 Danielle received her undergraduate degree at Minnesota State University Moorhead and graduate degree in clinical social work at The University of St. Thomas/ St. Catherine's University.
 Danielle has experience in county child protection, preschool and high school day treatment, in-home services, and outpatient therapeutic services in a center for community violence, as well as in private practice.
 Danielle works with all ages and has experience with children ages 0 to 5 years.
 Danielle is a Somatic Experiencing Practitioner (SEP) which required 3 years of training on the nervous system.
 SE is used to help individuals heal from past trauma.

-Katie is originally from Park Rapids and earned her undergradute degree in Psychology and Child & Family Studies from Concordia College - Moorhead.
-She holds a Master of Arts degree in Community Agency Counseling from East Tennessee State University and is working to become a Licensed Professional Clinical Counselor.
-Katie has experience working in therapeutic foster care, school and community CTSS, elementary and middle school day treatmet, in-home services, and community college counseling services.
+Katie is originally from Park Rapids and earned her undergraduate degree in Psychology and Child & Family Studies from Concordia College - Moorhead.
+She holds a Master of Arts degree in Community Agency Counseling from East Tennessee State University and is a Licensed Professional Clinical Counselor.
+Katie has experience working in therapeutic foster care, school and community CTSS, elementary and middle school day treatment, in-home services, and community college counseling services.

-Robb Dent returns to Park Rapids as a Mental Health Clinician after obtaining his BA degree in Psychology and his MS degree in Counseling & Student Affairs from Minnesota State University Moorhead.
-After several years as a College Administrator and Career Counselor, Robb is working to become a Licensed Professional Clinical Counselor.
+Robb Dent is a Mental Health Clinician after obtaining his BA degree in Psychology and MS degree in Counseling & Student Affairs from Minnesota State University Moorhead.
+After several years as a College Administrator and Career Counselor, Robb became a Licensed Professional Clinical Counselor.
 The majority of his counseling experience has been with K-12th grade students and young adults.
 He assists others in Mindfulness training, anxiety management, career counseling, and school & community CTSS.